CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

 * Azure front door and express route are expensive, whereas vpn gateway is cheaper.

-* By using the [Azure Pricing Calculator](https://azure.microsoft.com/pricing/calculator/), you can calculate the cost of VPN gateway and observe how the cost varies by changing the type of outbound data transfer.
+* By using the [Azure Pricing Calculator](https://azure.microsoft.com/pricing/calculator/), you can calculate the cost of VPN gateway and observe how the cost varies by changing the type and size of outbound data transfer.

    ![](media/VPN01.png)